What is it?

 Can technology help?

 It can certainly help you get a feel for the sport.
-You can find videos yourself, but you might like to look at this one made with a combination of headcam, GPS and software to sync both with a map.
+You can find videos yourself, but you might like to look at this one made with a combination of headcam, GPS and software to synchronize both with the map.
 It’s from our recent City of London race and is by Andis Ozols of the Derbyshire club Derwent Valley.

 How can I try it?